smt/boardgame_refsheets/refsheets/7_wonders.md

 -----

 1. Choose 1 card.
 2. Action (simultaneous), pick 1 of these:

-    a.
-Build card
+    1. Build card
         * Top left is cost.
 If own prerequisite building, build for free.
         * Lower right is free building after this one.
         * To build, must either produce required resources or buy from neighbours.
         * If buying, $2 per resource.
 May not use money earned in current round.
 Neighbour may not refuse, also does not lose resource.
         Resources only bought for 1 turn.
         * No duplicates
         * Brown & grey cards tucked under upper left of board.

-    b.
-Build 1 stage of wonder
+    2. Build 1 stage of wonder
         * Pay cost.
 Tuck card face-down under current stage.

-    c.
-Discard card for $3
+    3. Discard card for $3
 3. Pass cards.
 Clockwise in Ages I & III, Anticlockwise in Age II.

 End of Age: